v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getmethodfromdocumentposition-method.md

 ## <a name="parameters"></a>Parametri
  `document`
- [in] Il documento specificato.
+ [in] The specified document.

  `line`
- [in] La riga del documento specificato.
+ [in] The line of the specified document.

  `column`
- [in] La colonna del documento specificato.
+ [in] The column of the specified document.

  `pRetVal`
- [out] Un puntatore all'indirizzo di un [interfaccia ISymUnmanagedMethod](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) oggetto che rappresenta il metodo che contiene il punto di interruzione.
+ [out] A pointer to the address of a [ISymUnmanagedMethod Interface](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) object that represents the method containing the breakpoint.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche